 Latest News

-In 2022, Michele’s firm grossed over 7 million dollars in settlements and verdicts.
-In one of the first trials resuming post-pandemic, in March, 2022, Michele Bartoli Cain, in association with Charles Rothermel and others, achieved a jury verdict of $445,000.00 for a female client who suffered a fractured jaw during dental treatment.
-Among many cases she resolved during the pandemic, Michele achieved a notable settlement of $1,400,000.00 in 2021 on behalf of a client who suffered a profound dental infection.
-Midway through a trial in March 2020, a million-dollar settlement was achieved for a hysterectomy injury.
-On March 1, 2019, Michele Bartoli Cain, in association with Anthony Russell and others, achieved a unanimous $625,000 jury verdict in the matter of Piller v.
+Among many cases she has resolved, Michele achieved a notable settlement published in March 2023 in Virginia’s Million Dollar Settlements for 2022 from Virginia Lawyers’ Weekly for her representation in a medical malpractice case for a client who had survived prostate cancer and a radical prostatectomy only to discover through his own diligence that the cancer had returned.
+Because his doctor failed to inform him or act upon abnormal PSA results, the cancer metastasized and resulted in death.
+Michele also achieved a $1,400,000 settlement on behalf of a client who suffered a disabling dental infection.
+In 2023, she achieved a million-dollar settlement for a client who had suffered a profound inferior alveolar nerve injury as a result of negligent dental implant placement.
+Earlier, she achieved a $1,800,000 settlement for a plaintiff who had suffered and then died from the failure to timely diagnose oral cancer.
+Midway through a trial on the eve of the pandemic, Michele achieved a million-dollar settlement for a significant hysterectomy injury.
+As part of a trial team, in 2019, Michele achieved a unanimous $625,000 jury verdict in the matter of Piller v.
 Corey C. Crigler a/k/a Corey C. Burgoyne, DMD et al, a zero-offer oral surgery malpractice case tried in the Augusta County Circuit Court of Virginia.
 In the Piller case, the minor plaintiff had been injured during a wisdom tooth extraction at age twelve.
-The defendant, an oral surgeon, perforated the lingual plate with a drill and completely severed the left lingual nerve during the extraction.
-The injuries the young plaintiff suffered resulted in numbness, hypersensitivity, discomfort and pain that will last for the rest of her life.
+The defendant’s oral surgeon completely severed her left lingual nerve during the extraction.
+The injuries the young plaintiff suffered resulted in numbness, hypersensitivity, discomfort, and pain that will last for the rest of her life.
 Michele states, “The defendant refused to accept responsibility for her negligence, and we were forced to proceed to a jury trial to hold her accountable and advance the cause of safety in oral surgery, which helps protect the public from such future injuries.
 It is cases such as this which provide justice in medical malpractice matters….”

 Professional & Community Affiliations